AshwinAmbal/DarkWeb-Crawling-Indexing/README.md

 [sudo] pip3 install -r requirements.txt
 ```

-TL;DR: We recommend installing TorScrapper inside a **virtual environment** on all platforms.
+TL;DR: We recommend installing oursystem inside a **virtual environment** on all platforms.

 Python packages can be installed either globally (a.k.a system wide), or in user-space.
 We do not recommend installing TorScrapper system wide.

-Instead, we recommend that you install TorScrapper within a so-called “virtual environment” (virtualenv).
+Instead, we recommend that you install our system within a so-called “virtual environment” (virtualenv).
 Virtualenvs allow you to not conflict with already-installed Python system packages (which could break some of your system tools and scripts), and still install packages normally with pip (without sudo and the likes).

 To get started with virtual environments, see virtualenv installation instructions.
 To install it globally (having it globally installed actually helps here), it should be a matter of running: